 Can malware make a PC restart randomly?

 Yes, but it is less common than power, heat, memory, driver, or update problems.
-Malware becomes more likely when restarts happen with unknown startup entries, fake update prompts, browser redirects, PowerShell activity, or repeated security alerts.
+Malware becomes more likely when restarts happen with unknown startup entries, fake update prompts, browser redirects, PowerShell activity, suspicious downloads, or repeated security alerts.

 Should I reinstall Windows to fix random restarts?